Learning an Action-Conditional Model for Haptic Texture Generation: Related Work and Background

 \section{Related Work and Background}

-Materials respond to user interactions in a highly variant and non-linear fashion.
-This makes manual modelling of haptic feedback hard.
+Materials respond to user interactions in a highly variable and non-linear fashion.
+This makes manual modeling of haptic feedback hard.
 Therefore, researchers have explored data-driven approaches.
-For data-driven voice-coil based texture rendering, there are approaches based on linear predictive coding (LPC) \cite{Romano}, auto-regressive moving-average (ARMA) \cite{RefinedARMA} and piece-wise auto-regressive moving-average \cite{Culbertson2014OneHD}.
+For data-driven voice-coil based texture rendering, there are approaches based on linear predictive coding (LPC) \cite{Romano}, autoregressive moving average (ARMA) \cite{RefinedARMA} and piece-wise autoregressive moving average \cite{Culbertson2014OneHD}.
 However, these approaches are challenging to scale to the unlimited number of textures around us because they learn a separate model for each texture and do not relate them to each other in a joint model.
 Thus, as the number of desired textures for rendering increases, the number of saved models linearly increases.
 Furthermore, this set of models cannot generalize to new textures as it is unclear how this new texture is similar or different from the textures instances in the training set.

 There is work that learns a joint model of different textures which generalizes to novel textures. \cite{ConstrainedLMT,LMTMulti, Burka} focus on using data collected during tool-mediated interactions to extract surface properties.
 As input, the proposed models use a variety of different modalities such as recorded acceleration, sound, normal force, friction, and RGB images -- either individually or in combination.
 The output of the models are properties that are then used as a texture representation feature which helps to evaluate the similarity of different textures for texture classification.
 However, \cite{ConstrainedLMT,LMTMulti, Burka} do not use this representation for generating haptic feedback.
 More recently, \citet{Takahashi} have provided evidence that a network can be trained to estimate tactile properties of new surfaces using an RGB image as input and shown the value of a learned latent representation vector in estimating tactile properties, but the performance of their model on predicting temporal data is unclear.